peng00bo00/peng00bo00_previous_blog/about.md

 **Hi there!**

-My name is **Bo Peng (彭博)** and I'm a PhD student at [NYU Abu Dhabi](https://nyuad.nyu.edu/en/).
-During my phd study in civil engineering, I also finished my second master degree in computer science at [Georgia Tech's OMSCS program](https://omscs.gatech.edu/).
-This blog is used to record what I've learned in this journey.
+My name is **Bo Peng (彭博)**, a PhD graduate from [NYU Abu Dhabi](https://nyuad.nyu.edu/en/).  in civil engineering.
+Alongside my PhD, I also completed a second master's degree in computer science through [Georgia Tech's OMSCS program](https://omscs.gatech.edu/).
+I am passionate about computer graphics (CG), particularly in the field of geometry geometry modeling and processing.
+Additionally, my research experience includes machine learning and computer vision.
+This blog is my platform to share and document the insights and knowledge I've gained throughout this journey.

 ## Education
 - **New York University Abu Dhabi** <span style="float:right">2019.09 - 2024.05</span> \